 I grew up in the 90's in suburban Iowa where the arts were well supported in our schools.
 As soon as I was able to choose my own class schedule, all of my electives were in the arts.
 I had amazing art teachers who provided knowledge and inspiration.
 I was able to experience all mediums of visual art including drawing, painting, sculpture, photography, graphic design, jewelry/metals, and of course ceramics, all before leaving high school.

 After high school, I headed for the Art Department at the University of Northern Iowa.
 Initially a sculpture major, I had aspirations of creating large metal sculptures.
 Though I quickly discovered I didn't care much for welding, I persisted.
 However, I also began taking printmaking and ceramics classes to fulfill my electives.
-By the time I graduated in 2006, I had enough credits to declare an emphasis in all three areas and had already began to combine them into the beginnings of my current work.
+By the time I graduated in 2006, I had enough credits to declare an emphasis in all three areas and had already began to combine them into the a body of work.